 Summary of progress:

-- April 18, 2017 – Carried by Senator Roblan, passed unanimously in the Senate.
+- April 18, 2017 – Carried by Senator Roblan to the Senate Floor, passed unanimously

 - April 20, 2017 – Referred to House Education Committee

 - May 3, 2017 – Public Hearing with the House Education Committee.
 To hear the testimony click here and click on the small arrow next to “Meeting Details 5/3/2017 3:00 PM, HR C”

 - May 10, 2017 – House Education Committee work session/vote – passed unanimously